jenkinsci/docker-build-publish-plugin/README.md

 ## Usage

-Firstly, ensure you have docker running (if you are running with a slave, ensure the slave can run docker) - and that Jenkins can run docker commands.
+Firstly, ensure you have docker running (if you are running with a agent, ensure the agent can run docker) - and that Jenkins can run docker commands.

 Setup a build of any type - with a _CloudBees Docker Build and Publish_ build step.
 You can use the example under [`src/test/example`](https://github.com/jenkinsci/docker-build-publish-plugin/tree/master/src/test/example) to build a very simple busybox based image,